fogleman/AllRGB/README.md

 Efficiently create AllRGB images that target an input image.
 The input must be 4096x4096px.
 The output will also be 4096x4096px and will contain all 16,777,216 distinct RGB values once and only once.

+### Usage

+    python main.py input.png

+The output will be stored in output.png.
+The program takes 2 - 3 minutes to run (longer if the C module is not compiled and the pure Python module is used instead).

+### Algorithm

 An octree is used to spatially represent the RGB colors.
 The octree is only 9 levels deep from root to leaf (inclusive).
 Each node in the octree stores a count for how many colors in its subtree are still available to be used.
 The octree is stored in a flat array, as it is a complete octree.
 Children indexes are computed as:

     8 * i + 1 + x